 "How will we be getting there?"
 Harry asked.

-"Well, you can either fly behind me on Buckbeak, or you can use the broom that I bought you," Sirius said.
+"Well, you can either fly behind me on Buckbeak, or you can use that rather expensive broom that I bought you," Sirius said smirking at the mention of one of Harry's prized possessions.
 "I just need to have a quick word with my cousin who is outside on guard duty, so why don't you go and get your stuff?"

 They walked out into the hallway where they saw the Dursley's sitting halfway up the stairs, not being able to get Dudley any higher.
 Dudley was staring into the mug in his hand, looking slightly better but still a little stupefied.